 The Ministry of Education Diploma Requirements make it possible for any student in any pathway to achieve graduation in 4 years.
-The only viable reason a student can have for returning after 4 years is an academic one.
-A student who believes they have an academic rationale for return must meet with both their guidance counselor and an administrator as soon as possible to determine if a fifth year is reasonable.
+A student who believes they have an academic rationale for returning for a 5th year must meet with both their guidance counsellor and an administrator as soon as possible to determine if a 5th year is reasonable.